-Unsurprisingly enough, these parties occurred at least weekly throughout my sophomore year of college.
-My friend Whitley and I would venture to the upstairs apartment to be greeted by the third member of our trifecta, Komal, who had already dished out 3 bowls of the instant noodles.
+Back in college, my housemate Whitley and I would constantly rush to the upstairs apartment to escape the chaos of our downstairs housemates (a story for another time…) where the third member of our trifecta, Komal, had already dished out 3 bowls of instant noodles, much in the same way that a bartender might have your signature drink waiting for you.
+Ramen was our scotch on the rocks, I guess– predictable and meant to take the edge off.
 Then we’d have our girl time, or whatever it is you call sitting around and basically doing nothing, but with company.

 - 2 tablespoons extra virgin olive oil